secure73/gemvc/README.md

 ### Testing & Quality Assurance
 > When coding with GEMVC, you can enjoy **PHPStan Level 9** compliance!
 The framework natively supports strong typing—while not forced, it is strongly recommended.
 It also comes with **PHPUnit** and **Pest** support right out of the box during the installation process.
 You can easily test your product using your beloved PHPUnit or the beautiful Pest framework.
 Plus, the 4-layer architecture makes creating comprehensive Unit and Integration tests a breeze.

-### AI-Ready
->Thanks to its transparent structure, strict naming conventions, and clean 4-layer separation of concerns (with no magic functions or hidden classes), GEMVC is natively **AI-Friendly**.
-AI Assistants can easily understand your code context and assist you efficiently.
-Writing code with GEMVC is a joy for both humans and AI.

 ### Full Transparency Policy
 > It is Open Source, MIT Licensed, and small.
 There is no hidden code or "black box".
 You can download the source code, analyze it, test it, and use it with **peace of mind**.
 It is built with love to make your life as a developer more enjoyable.